thebjorn/pydeps/README.rst

 Version history
 ---------------

+**Version 1.11.0** drop support for Python 3.6.
+Thanks to pawamoy_ for removing imports of the deprecated ``imp`` module.
+(Parts of it has been vendorized due to a Python bug, see the code for details.)

 **Version 1.10.1** Thanks to vector400_ for a new option ``--rankdir`` which renders the graph in different directions.